arbecker620/Titanic/readme.md

 ### Application Programming Interface (API) ###

 The API is built as a webservice to be hosted using the flask framework.
-The process for building the API container is the following docker commands.
-`
+The following commands in docker build the APi Container with the requirements located in the API Folder.

-docker build -t titanic/api -f API/Dockerfile .
+`docker build -t titanic/api -f API/Dockerfile . `

-`
+When specific packages are needed for the API, the adjusts can be made under the requirements.txt file in the API folder.

+The following command will start the container in an interactive mode.

-docker container in -it titanic
+`docker container run -it titanic/api`

-`code`
+The commands to start the flask service are listed below
 $ python app.py

-PassengerId,Pclass,Name,Sex,Age,SibSp,Parch,Ticket,Fare,Cabin,Embarked
+### Test ###
+In the API folder, there is a few tests have included PassengerId,Pclass,Name,Sex,Age,SibSp,Parch,Ticket,Fare,Cabin,Embarked

 ### Notebooks ###
+The notebooks folder is where the steps invovling explaratory analysis can occur. the commands to start up this component are listed below

-ro buidl docker image
+To build docker image

-docker build -t titanic/eda -f Notebooks/DockerFile .
+`docker build -t titanic/eda -f Notebooks/DockerFile . `

 to run Notebooks

-docker container run -p 8888:8888 titanic/eda
+`docker container run -p 8888:8888 titanic/eda `

+### Data ###

+As of this moment, the data is downloaded locally and maintained by git.
+This could be alleviated by when the notebook container is built to pull the data from Kaggle directly instead of keeping a local coppy